TresAmigosSD/SMV/docs/design/DataSetMgr/DataSetMgr.md

 We will create a new class hierarchy for repo factories. `DataSetRepoFactory` will be the generic repo factory interface.
 It will be implemented by `DataSetRepoPython` and `DataSetRepoScala`.

 # runParams

 Since `SmvExtModule`s for the same dataset will not be unique, `runParams` cannot be a simple map from `SmvDataSet` to `DataFrame` (the `SmvExtModule` used as a key by the user will not be the same created by `requireDS()`). `runParams` will internally map `SmvDataSet` to `DataFrame` by name.

+# Module links

+Though we should never need to invoke `DataSetMgr.load` on a module link, we will encounter links when resolving the dependencies of modules.
+Pushing the linking logic into the repos would overcomplicate repos and risk loading the same module multiple times, so we will implement the linking logic in the `DataSetResolver`.
+In fact, we can carry it out similarly to how we do with `SmvExtModules`. `SmvModuleLink` can continue as it normally does, inheriting its resolve method from `SmvModule`; if an `SmvModuleLink` has been constructed from an `SmvModule with SmvOutput` then it should resolve to itself (after resolving its dependencies). `SmvExtModuleLink` will be only a declarative sugar which resolves to an `SmvModuleLink` to an `SmvDataSet` which is cast at runtime to `SmvOutput`.
+The only time we will need to inspect the URN to determine whether a module's dependency is a link or not is when the module is external (i.e. Python), so we can capture this decision in `SmvExtModulePython.resolve` with a simple if/else block.